 Community Adult Centers - Aging in Place

-VIC oversees the operation and management of four multipurpose community centers for older adults in Sherman Oaks, Van Nuys, Pacoima, and Northridge.
+VIC oversees the operation and management of three multipurpose community centers for older adults in Sherman Oaks, Van Nuys, and Pacoima.
 The Centers, partially funded by the City of Los Angeles Department of Aging, are attractive, safe places that provide social, educational, fitness, and recreational opportunities to active older adults in the San Fernando Valley.

 Nutrition Meal Services − Healthy Sustenance